oysmal/langchain-workshop/WORKSHOP_GUIDE.md

 **Branch: `step-2`**

-In this step, you'll implement document processing to handle different file types.
+In this step, you'll set up your LangGraph workflow, and implement document processing to handle different file types.

+1. Open `src/workflow_state.py` and add a new entry for the documents to the state class.
+These should be a list of Documents.

+2. Open `src/main.py` and complete the `create_workflow` and `process_documents` methods.
+You must instantiate your StateGraph using your WorkflowState class.
+Then, add a node for document processing to the workflow, and edges between START, your new node, and END.

-1. Open `src/document_processor.py` and implement the missing methods:
+3. Open `src/document_processor.py` and implement the missing methods:
    ```python
    # TODO: Implement the load_pdf method
    # TODO: Implement the load_excel method